 While dark chocolate terrine is a traditional dessert, you can give your classic a creative spin.

-- Milk chocolate terrine: Replace dark chocolate with white or milk chocolate.
+- Milk or white chocolate terrine: Replace dark chocolate with milk or white chocolate.

 - Chocolate terrine with speculoos: Add broken speculoos cookies to the terrine mixture and fill the mold.